 |2086||WHM (webhost manager) login|

 |2096||Webmail over SSL|

-Please review this steps carefully to avoid getting locked yourself out of your server, make sure you whitelist your public internet connection IP before applying the definitive firewall configuration rules.
-Never close your linux terminal and always keep your shell access open to your server while configuring and testing your cPanel ports firewall configuration.
+Please review this steps carefully to avoid getting locked yourself out of your server, make sure you whitelist your public internet connection IP before applying the definitive firewall rules.
+Never close your linux terminal (command line) and always keep your shell access open to your server while configuring and testing your firewall setup.

 Install CSF Firewall